casper-network/docs-archive/workflow/transfer-workflow.rst

 We will repeat the previous step to query information about the target account.

+::

+    casper-client query-state \
+          --id 5 \
+          --state-root-hash <state-root-hash> \
+          --key <hex-encoded-target-account-public-key>

-**Important request fields:**
+**Request fields:**

 - ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
 If not provided, a random integer will be assigned
 - ``state-root-hash`` - <HEX STRING> Hex-encoded hash of the state root
 - ``key`` - <FORMATTED STRING or PATH> The base key for the query.
 This must be a properly formatted public key, account hash, contract address hash, URef, transfer hash or deploy-info hash.

-::

-    casper-client query-state \
-          --id 5 \
-          --state-root-hash <state-root-hash> \
-          --key <hex-encoded-target-account-public-key>

 .. raw:: html